 Feeling blue?
-Herbal remedies for depression can help.
-Depression herbs such as Saint John's Wort and rhodiola rosea have a long history as folk remedies for easing mild to moderate symptoms.
-In recent years, studies have backed up these claims and proven that they are just as effective as anti-depressant medications with fewer and less serious side effects.
+Natural supplements and herbal remedies for depression can help.
+Herbs such as Saint John's Wort and rhodiola rosea have a long history as folk remedies for mild to moderate symptoms of depression.
+In recent years, studies have backed up these claims and proven that they are just as effective as medications with fewer and less serious side effects.

-Please note: If you have diagnosed depression, always consult your physician before using depression natural remedies.
+Please note: If you have been diagnosed with clinical depression, always consult your physician before using herbs or natural supplements for depression.
 They can cause undesirable interactions with your medications.
 If you feel severely depressed for more than a week or two, please consult your doctor as you may have a medical condition.
-Herbs are not effective for serious depression.
+Herbs are not usually effective for severe mood disorders.

 The following five herbs are popular herbal remedies for depression.
 Most have some clinical research supporting their use as well as years of use by people around the world.